failgood/failgood/README.md

 `./gradlew check` will then run the tests.

 you can also skip test detection and just create a suite from a list of root contexts.
-Look at the test suite for more info
+Look at the test suite for more info.

 ## test lifecycle